Nourreddine1920/Blink-Eye/README.md

 # 👋 BLINK EYE COUNTING

-🛠️In this project , we will count the number of blinking eye in a video or webcam.
+🛠️ In this project , we will count the number of blinking eye in a video or webcam.

 ## 👉 REQUIREMENTS